 The standard Capture One tooltips for local reset, local copy apply, pre-sets, and help are available for this tool.

 The Keyword Library tool is used for managing the list (or lists) of keywords in the document.
-A document can be either a catalog or session.
+A document can be either a Catalog or a Session.
 As the Keywords tool adds keywords to images, the document Keyword Library is populated, creating a keyword list for any and all terms in the current document and is unique for the session or catalog.